Academic year: 2023/2024

 International qualification will be evaluated by the designated teaching committee after the pre-evaluation procedure carried out on the online platform.

 This course is intended for graduates who have completed a three-year degree and are already knowledgeable and proficient in Chinese language and culture.
 It combines advanced Chinese language skills with knowledge of marketing, management, economics and law, specifically targeting contemporary issues.
 The course aims to train professionals to operate in companies, entities and institutions that have developed or are developing strategies for growth in China.
-Language learning focuses particularly on sector-specific terminology related to the economic and legal sphere, while the study plan as a whole is designed to deal with the growing internationalisation and globalisation of companies, entities and institutions.
+Language learning focuses particularly on sector-specific terminology related to the economic, legal and management sphere, while the study plan as a whole is designed to deal with the growing internationalisation and globalisation of companies, entities and institutions.
 The course overall focuses on management practices and processes and on the increasingly global context in which businesses and institutions operate.
 Despite having a solid theoretical basis, the economic, legal and management skills are strictly linked to management and market scenarios in China.

 Courses are taught in English, with the exception of language and IT lessons.